-A career in CSD can be financially rewarding.
+A career in communication sciences and disorders (CSD) can be financially rewarding.
 Why not reward yourself by exploring the wide variety of financial aid available to students in audiology, speech-language pathology, and the related sciences?

 On this page:

-Undergraduate senior and graduate student scholarships are available annually for masters or doctoral students studying audiology or speech-language pathology.
-One scholarship each gives priority to a student with a disability, an international student studying in the United States, a U.S. citizen who is an racial/ethnic minority and an undergraduate senior NSSLHA member.
+Undergraduate senior and graduate student scholarships are available annually for master’s or doctoral students studying audiology or speech-language pathology.
+One scholarship each gives priority to a student with a disability, an international student studying in the United States, a U.S. citizen who is a racial/ethnic minority, and an undergraduate senior who is a member of National NSSLHA.
 Please locate current information about all scholarships and grants on the ASHFoundation website.

 Each year, National NSSLHA awards 10 scholarships to undergraduate sophomores and juniors in CSD programs.
 Six $1,000 scholarships are awarded to undergraduate juniors, and four $500 scholarships are awarded to undergraduate sophomores.
 Current eligibility and application information can be found on the National NSSLHA website.